graphopedia-xyz/graphopedia/violin-plot/index.md

 ---
-is a combination of a box plot and a kernel density plot.
-It is a [box plot](/box-plot) with kernel [density plots](density-plot) added to each side.
+is a combination of a [box plot](/box-plot) and a kernel [density plot](/density-plot) added on both sides.
 Similar to a box plot, a violin plot shows four types of values.
 The outer shape represents all possible results with the thickest section representing the mode average.
-The next layer inside represents the values that occur 95% of the time.
-The layer inside represents the values that occur 50% of the time.
-The central dot represents the median value.

 <!--more-->
-Violin plot aims to solve the problem of over-generalization on a box plot by showing how the values are distributed using the density plot.

-Violin plots are useful for comparing the distributions and the medians across categories.
-Violins can be ordered by the median, or by another metric.
+The violin plot aims to solve the problem of over-generalization in a box plot by showing how the values are distributed using the density plot.
+In data sets with *multimodal distributions*, those with multiple peaks, box plots would not reveal them.
+Violin plots offer the advantage of comparing both the distributions and the medians across categories.

+Violin plot anatomy is similar to the box plot.
+The media is the white dot in the middle.
+The thick bar along the center shows the interquartile range, which is the two middle quartiles.
+The thin line in the center is the 95% confidence interval, which is the rest of the distribution except the outliers.

+The distribution of all the data points is shown symmetrically as density plots on both sides.
+The thicker parts mean a higher probability that a data point falls in that range, and thinner sections show a lower probability.

+The violins in the chart typically have an ordering, often by the median.

 ## Variations

+### Grouped violin plot
+A grouped violin plot displays two violins per category each representing a sub-category, for example, male and female.

 ### Split violin plot
-A split violin plot shows two different groups of data on the left and right side of the central axis.
-This is useful in examples where all data can be divided into two groups, for example male and female.
+A split violin plot shows two different groups of data on the left and right side of its central axis.
+In data sets with two categories, for example, male and female, the split violin allows for a compact comparison.

 ## Sources
-[^hintze]: The violin plot was first introduced in this paper Hintze, Jerry & Nelson, Ray.
+[^hintze]: The violin plot first appeared in this paper by Hintze, Jerry & Nelson, Ray.
 (1998).
 [Violin Plots: A Box Plot-Density Trace Synergism.](https://search.proquest.com/openview/dcd68eb137d2d6b08aa23f37e34e0b01/1?pq-origsite=gscholar) American Statistician - AMER STATIST.
 52. 181-184.
 10.1080/00031305.1998.10480559.